How To Keep Your Bonsai Tree Healthy

 I begin with placement because if your tree is in the wrong location, no amount of care you give it will really matter in time.

-The first thing to do before you even purchase a tree is find out its basic requirements.
+Before you even purchase a tree you need to find out its basic requirements.
 A quick google search of the species and variety will bring up it’s general care needs which should include:

 USDA Hardy Zone:

 We’ll discuss “water” and “soil” in a bit but let's take a quick look at the other two.

 THE HARDINESS ZONE is the location in the U.S.A where the tree will have the right climate conditions to thrive or grow hardily.

 Find your location at the “USDA Hardiness Zone Map” link.

 You can find the link at the top right of this page, just below the main picture.
 Click the map in your general location and it will bring up your area with a simple color coded design.
 See what

 color you live in and find your color on the map key to the left.
 The color will have a number and a letter such as (8a) which will be your hardiness zone.
 To the left and right of your zone it will show the “extreme minimum annual temperature” in Fahrenheit and celsius degrees.

 Almost all plants will have a USDA hardy rating which the tag that comes with your tree or a quick google search will give you.
 Knowing your zone as well as the trees zone will determine if the tree will live at your location.